microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 This is a one-time effort, once you start developing on the DevKit and upload your app, you will have the latest firmware.

+**Tip:** You will see the firmware version on the screen of the kit.
+If there is no version number, it means the DevKit is running on old version and needs to upgrade.
+[Versions]({{"/versions/" | absolute_url }}) contains latest version number and release notes.
+{: .notice--info}

 #### D. Test sensors and WiFi on DevKit

 Now you have connected your DevKit to computer.
 Follow the instructions on the screen to test sensors and WiFi: